-- A fair and reasonable mix of projects selected via a rigorous assessment process in each of the four Atlantic Provinces and Quebec. - · All final approvals of Ultimate Projects are announced annually before the opening of conservation field season. - RFPs for applied research projects follow a similar rigorous selection process.
+- · A balanced allocation of funding that reflects our target geographical areas and priorities. - A fair and reasonable mix of projects selected via a rigorous assessment process in each of the four Atlantic Provinces and Quebec. - · All final approvals of Ultimate Projects are announced annually before the opening of conservation field season. - RFPs for applied research projects follow a similar rigorous selection process.